What to Expect from Psychotherapy

 Clients who take an active part in their psychotherapy will make more progress than those who wait for pearls of wisdom to drip from the therapist’s lips.
 Although some clients come to therapy expecting a “magic pill” to make their problems go away, they soon find that they must actively think about their problems and try new behaviors.
 Some kinds of psychotherapy ask the client to complete homework assignments in order to try new things, and clients who complete the homework will make better progress.

-What Psychotherapy is Not.
+What Psychotherapy is Not

 Psychotherapy is usually not about giving advice.
 In contrast to what television and movie therapists do, psychologists usually do not tell clients what to do.
 I don’t tell clients whether to get married, to stay married, or get divorced.
 I don’t tell clients whether to have children, whether to change jobs, whether to have contact with family members, or what sexual orientation they “ought” to have.

+In addition, psychotherapy is not taking control of the client’s life.
+Client’s make their own decisions, and I do whatever I can to support their independence and maturity.
 Psychotherapy is not the same as friendship.
 The relationship with a therapist happens only in the therapist’s office; there are no social meetings during treatment or after treatment ends.
 Also, the relationship with a therapist is one-sided.
 Clients talk about their lives and problems, but therapists say little or nothing about theirs.